beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 the function?
 I mean, you can only return one thing, right?
 What if I answered that question with another question? ...Er, two questions?

-What happens when you pass a pointer as a parameter to a function?
+What happens when you pass a pointer as an argument to a function?
 Does a copy of the pointer get put into its corresponding parameter? _You bet your sweet peas it does._  Remember how earlier I rambled on and on about how _EVERY SINGLE ARGUMENT_ gets copied into parameters and the